BenStorms25/ten-green-app/README.md

 ### Helpful extensions to have installed:

-Prettier - install through VSCode, then go to File -> Preferences -> Format On Save, and check the box to format with preitteir every time the file is saved.
+Prettier - install through VSCode, then go to File -> Preferences -> Format On Save, and check the box to format with prettier every time the file is saved.

 ES7 React snippets - install through VSCode, allows you to create basic react components with ease.

 React Developer Tools - install via chrome extensions.
 Just google "react developer tools", and install to your broswer.
 This will help immensely when debugging the react app.

 ### Development Protocol

 Before doing any work to the site, be sure to checkout a working branch to do your development in, and do not make any commits to the main branch unless absolutely necessary.
 A pull request can be made for the working branch to be merged into the main branch once development has been completed.

 ## Available Scripts